|

 Haas Institute Diversity and Democracy cluster member and Berkeley Law professor Jonathan Simon recently published Mass Incarceration on Trial: A Remarkable Court Decision and the Future of Prisons in America, a new book focused on the growth of prisons in California.
 Read a book review on Truthout.

 A symposium to be held at Berkeley Law entitled Exploring Law, Disability, and the Challenge of Equality in Canada and the United States - co-hosted by the Haas Disability Studies Cluster and Diversity and Democracy Clusters - will bring together scholars to discuss the achievements and challenges that continue to face persons with disabilities in their social struggle for equality.
 Scholars will present research on a variety of issues, all of which raise a clarion call for a crisper theoretical and practical engagement between law, persons with disabilities, and society in order to create social change.
 The papers will be published to coincide with the 25-year anniversary of the American Disabilities Act.
-Find out more about the symposium and register here for this free event
+Find out more about the symposium and register here for this free event.

 Berkeley Law professor Victoria Plaut, a member of the Haas Institute's Religious Diversity cluster, led two sessions at the recent World Economic Forum Annual Meeting, where her recent work about diversity and inclusion in work and academic settings was a much-discussed topic.
 “Many companies say they care about diversity,” Plaut said.
 “I think the issue is whether they’re willing to take the lead on diversity not only within their companies, but in their communities."
 Read the Berkeley Law article on Professor Plaut's presentation and research.